matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 a calender, heatmap, or paginate next/previous between days and view all of the messages that were sent on that date.

-For our [roadmap of feature parity with Gitter](https://github.com/vector-im/roadmap/issues/26), we're also interested in using this for a new better static Matrix archive.
+Alongside the [roadmap of feature parity with Gitter](https://github.com/vector-im/roadmap/issues/26), we're also interested in using this for a new better static Matrix archive.
 Our idea is to server-side render [Hydrogen](https://github.com/vector-im/hydrogen-web) and this new